-The Depositary is a service provider to the ICAV and is not responsible for the preparation of this document or for the activities of the ICAV and therefore accepts no responsibility for any information contained, or incorporated by reference, in this document.
+The Depositary is a service provider to the ICAV and is not responsible for the preparation of this Prospectus and therefore accepts no responsibility for any information contained, or incorporated by reference, in this Prospectus.

 Miscellaneous

 Up to date information regarding the name of the Depositary, a description of its duties, any conflicts of interest and delegations of its safekeeping functions will be made available to Shareholders upon request and free of charge at the registered office of the Depositary.